Teen helps blind, deaf man communicate on Alaska Air flight

 “He just wanted to talk,” Daly said.
 “I sat with Tim a few times on the flight and toward the end for about 30 minutes.”

 Cook asked Daly questions and in response, she sign-spelled answers into his hand.
-Everyone nearby appeared to be very taken by Clara.
+Everyone nearby appeared to be very impressed by the teen.

 “I don't know when I've ever seen so many people rally to take care of another human being,” said Scribner.
 “All of us in the immediate rows were laughing and smiling and enjoying his obvious delight in having someone to talk to.”

-After the flight, Scribner shared the story on Facebook where her post received more than 110,000 likes and 40,000 shares, everyone praising both Clara and Alaska Airlines.
+After the flight, Scribner shared the story on Facebook where her post received more than 1 million likes and nearly 600,000 shares, with comments praising both Daly and Alaska Airlines.

 “After the flight, Clara told me she thought it was meant to be that our original flight was canceled and we were placed on this flight, so she could be there to help Tim,” said her mother, Jane Daly.

-A service provider from Brookdale Senior Living, where Cook resides in Portland, met him at the gate after the flight.
+A service provider from Brookdale Senior Living met him at the gate after the flight.
 Cook said the flight was the best trip he’s ever taken.